zaifastafa/zaifastafa/README.md

-### Hi there! 👋

-I'm Huzaifa Mustafa.
-I'm a full-stack developer and a Certified Advanced Shopware 6 Developer.
-I just really enjoy coding! :blue_heart:

-### About Me

-🔭 I’m currently working with the Shopware e-commerce platform.

-💼 I’m open to collaborating on freelance projects, especially Shopware plugins.
+## Hi, I’m Huzaifa Mustafa 👋

+Certified Advanced Shopware 6 developer • Full-stack engineer

+### What I’m doing

+- Building e-commerce sites with **Shopware**
+- Writing custom plugins and themes
+- Learning about performance and clean architecture

+### Tech I use

+- PHP • Symfony • Shopware 6
+- JavaScript • Vue • React
+- MySQL • MariaDB
+- Docker • GitHub Actions

+### A bit more

-🎹 I like to travel, and sometimes I play my YamahaⓇ keyboard for fun.
+- I like to travel and play my Yamaha keyboard.

-📚 I write about technology on my [blog](https://blog.huzaifamustafa.com).

-💻 Even when I’m not working, you’ll probably find me coding, learning, or reading something tech-related.
+- When I’m not coding, I’m reading about new tech.

+### Work with me

 ### 📫 How to reach me